-Talking finance with a robot is about as complicated as it sounds — unlike the basic live chat experience you might find on a retail website, a good fintech chatbot requires advanced artificial intelligence and machine learning technology for both conversation (natural language processing) and meaningful financial analysis.
+Talking finance with a robot is about as complicated as it sounds — unlike the basic live chat experience you might find on a retail website, a good fintech AI chatbot requires advanced artificial intelligence and machine learning technology for both conversation (natural language processing) and meaningful financial analysis.
 Driven by these requirements, chatbots in banking have made incredible progress over the last five years, with the best solutions sending personalized, near-lifelike messages that make scripted, rules-based responses look ridiculous.
-Teams working to introduce or refine their own fintech chatbot technology can learn a lot from the five providers below, whose platforms are transforming the consumer banking experience with each new conversation.
+Teams working to introduce or refine their own fintech AI assistant technology can learn a lot from the five providers below, whose platforms are transforming the consumer banking experience with each new conversation.

 Are you an engineer or product manager looking for the best approach to develop scalable, reliable chat functionality?
 Try building with the